BROKLab/brok-monorepo/README.md

 SDK will look for environment variable BROK_ENVIRONMENT to determine which contracts to choose.
 Set this envrioment in your runtime.
 - local brokLocal - Will use local blockchain
-- dev brokDev - Will use Arbitrum Rinkeby
+- dev brokDev - Will use Arbitrum Goerli
-- stage brokStage - Will use Arbitrum Rinkeby
+- stage brokStage - Will use Arbitrum Goerli
 - prod brokProd - Will use Arbitrum mainnet (not currently)

 To create an approved CapTable, the wallet for fagsystem must first be authorized by BRREG.
 Contact us.